 What is life like for the people in Romania?
 What effects does this new “turbo-capitalism” have on society?
 Do the age-old traditions have what it takes to persevere in an increasingly globalizing economy?
 What matter of reciprocal effects and dependencies will arise that will affect us here in Germany?
 Who are the winners and losers of this new order?

 To get to the heart of these questions, I shall undertake a cinematic journey to Transylvania, “the land beyond the woods”.
 I shall become the guest of widely differentiating people who will enable me to catch a glimpse into the realities of their lives.
 It is the search for their new role within a region in upheaval which binds these characters together.

 What is the project goal and who is the project for?

+As a team of idealists, it is our goal to create an independent documentary film.
+The film will address social issues and highlight correlations and deficiencies.
+It is also our goal to give a voice to those who have been socially disadvantaged - to allow them the chance to tell their stories.
 We are absolutely convinced that such films are vital and necessary!
 Because of this we are de-termined to bring this project to life - along with your help!

 Why would you support this project?

 We are a team of dedicated filmmakers who, in light of challenging issues, also have an opinion.
 With this film project we wish to point out the correlations between our prosperity and the economic situation in the poor countries of Southeast Europe.
 Approaching from diverse points of view we shall examine labor and poverty migration among Ro-manians, thereby giving a voice to those directly affected.
 We shall use this film to stimulate thought in our viewers.
 With your support you can take a stand against ignorance, marginalization and xenophobia.